MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/app-distribution/app-store-distribution/publishing-to-the-app-store.md

 ## Submitting Your App to Apple

 > [!NOTE]
-> Note: Apple has recently changed its verification process for iOS applications, and may reject apps with the `iTunesMetadata.plist` included in the IPA.
+> Apple has recently changed its verification process for iOS applications, and may reject apps with the `iTunesMetadata.plist` included in the IPA.
 If you encounter the error `ERROR: ERROR ITMS-90047: "Disallowed paths ( "iTunesMetadata.plist" ) found at: Payload/iPhoneApp1.app"`the workaround described [here](https://forums.xamarin.com/discussion/40388/disallowed-paths-itunesmetadata-plist-found-at-when-submitting-to-app-store/p1) should resolve the issue.

 With the distribution build completed, you are ready to submit your iOS application to Apple for review and release on the App Store.